Get insider access

 Notable Mentions

-• Corsair XENEON FLEX 45WQHD240: The Corsair XENEON FLEX 45WQHD240 is a large 45-inch gaming monitor that has the same 240Hz refresh rate as Dell Alienware AW3225QF, and it even has a bendable screen so you can set the curve of it to your liking.
+• Corsair XENEON FLEX 45WQHD240: The Corsair XENEON FLEX 45WQHD240 is a large 45-inch gaming monitor with the same 240Hz refresh rate as Dell Alienware AW3225QF.
+It even has a bendable screen to set its curve to your liking.
 However, it doesn't deliver the same vivid colors as the Dell.
 See our review

 • Samsung Odyssey OLED G9/G95SC S49CG95: The Samsung Odyssey OLED G9/G95SC S49CG95 has a QD-OLED panel like the Dell Alienware AW3225QF and has the same 240Hz refresh rate for a fantastic gaming experience.
 However, its large 49-inch screen isn't for everyone, and the monitor costs more.
 See our review